colehaus/colex/posts/futurism/main.md

 1940, just under 40% had been fulfilled or were in progress by 1976</a></span>[^feedback] [@wise76]."

 "Fine.
-Then I won't just make a naive prediction.
+Then I won't just make a reflexive prediction.
 I'll give the matter serious thought...
-Well, <a href="#arg-map" id="single">people in the future will probably be really into opera and the arts because shiny metal robots will do all the real work.
+Well, <a href="#arg-map" id="single">people in the future will probably be really into opera and the arts because shiny, metal robots will do all the real work.
 So they'll be sitting on their hover chairs in their spandex togas.
 And they'll want to listen to something---but see something at the same time---just like laser light shows.
-But lasers will be pretty blasé in the future (what with the ubiquitous laser pocket knifes, laser watches, and laser pointers) so holophonors will be the perfect thing.
+But lasers will be pretty blasé in the future (what with the ubiquitous laser pocket knifes, laser watches, and laser pointers).
+So holophonors will be the perfect thing.
 So, I guess a 90% chance of holophonors?</a>"

 "Ah ha ha.
 You fell right into my trap!
 Your casual futurism betrays you!
 Just by imagining that scenario, you think it's more likely."